WeblateOrg/weblate/docs/admin/addons.rst

 Bulk edit flags, labels or state for strings.

-Automating the labeling of new strings can be useful (start out with search query ``NOT has:label`` and add desired labels till all strings are properly labeled).
+Automate labeling by starting out with the search query ``NOT has:label`` and add labels till all strings have all required labels).
-You can also carry out any other automated operations for Weblate metadata.
+Other automated operations for Weblate metadata can also be done.

 **Examples:**

-.. list-table:: Automatically add label to new strings
+.. list-table:: Label new strings automatically
     :stub-columns: 1

     * - Search query